 You manage to heal me, at least enough to be able to talk.
-I explain the group what I've seen while I was plugged in: the Dragon has many different kinds of logics working inside because he lives in many different Universes.
+I explain to the group what I saw while I was plugged in: the Dragon has many different kinds of logic working inside of her because she lives in many different Universes.
 Each one of these logics corresponds to an embodiment of the Dragon in each of the Universes.
-It's the biggest network I've ever sensed.
-The network is infinitely complex because it reflects the logic of the physics in every possible Universe.
-Some are Euclidean, some are Quantum and some are Maths that don't even match any logic that I know.
+It's the largest network I've ever sensed.
+The network is infinitely complex because it reflects the logic of physics in every possible Universe.
+Some are Euclidean, some are Quantum and some are Mathematical that don't have any resemblance to logics that I know.

-I' think this is it!
-We've answered the question "What important fact did the group discovered about the Dragon?".
+I think this is it!
+We've answered the question "What important fact did the group discover about the Dragon?".
 End of the scene.

 Yes, end of the scene!
-We already knew that the Dragon is a portal of the Multiverse.
+We already knew that the Dragon is a portal to Multiverse.
 What we've discovered is that her nervous system is capable of comprehending many different logics, many of which we're unable to understand.